RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-database-web.md

 ### 2. Instantiate the Virtual Machine Template

-In order to instantiate the temaplate, first click on the `MongoDB Virtual Machine` template to open the popup menu and then click on the *Instantiate Template* button as you did when you deployed the parksmap application components.
+In order to instantiate the template, first click on the `MongoDB Virtual Machine` template to open the popup menu and then click on the *Instantiate Template* button as you did when you deployed the parksmap application components.
 This will open a dialog that will allow you to configure the template.
 This template allows you to configure the following parameters: